Michael J Wright Archive Documentation

 Library Access Guide

-This guide is for library staff, database administrators, and legal deposit librarians who need to connect to the Michael J Wright Digital Archive for research, cataloging, preservation, legal deposit, or system integration purposes.
+This guide is for library staff and database administrators who need to connect to the Michael J Wright Digital Archive for research, cataloging, or system integration purposes.

 Archive Overview

 The Michael J Wright Digital Archive is a professional digital preservation platform built on Fedora 6 Repository with PostgreSQL for metadata storage.
-The archive preserves the published creative output of Australian artist Michael J Wright, ensuring long-term preservation and accessibility for research, scholarship, and cultural heritage.
+The archive contains:

-All content follows Dublin Core metadata standards with custom extensions for artwork-specific properties, ensuring interoperability with library systems and compliance with international cataloging standards.
-The archive supports:
+All content follows Dublin Core metadata standards with custom extensions for artwork-specific properties.

 Access Methods